I would like to learn how to shape topiary! How can I get started?

 The easiest topiary to make is probably to train a vine over a frame.
 Martha Stewart's website has simple, illustrated instructions on how to make an ivy topiary using a frame.
 More complicated frames can be constructed to make geometric or animal forms.

-These book illustrate some good examples -
+These books illustrate some good examples -

 To make a shrub topiary you can start from a fully grown shrub or from a cutting or a small plant.
 The Gallup and Reich book (pp. 70-78) has some good hints on starting from a small plant.